• About

 Tags

-art, blog hop, bloghop, painting, the art of wild abandonment, wood blocks
+art, blog hop, bloghop, cake, painting, stacked blocks, the art of wild abandonment, wood block cake, wood blocks

 Welcome and greetings if you are following the Art of Wild Abandonment Bloghop!
 You probably arrived here from the amazing blog of Paty Shaulis.
 Her artwork is exquisite!